mechcarbide/mechcarbide/content/posts/what-is-tungsten-carbide.md

 Tungsten carbide has an extremely high melting point of around 2780°C, and under standard atmospheric pressure, its boiling point reaches up to 6000°C.

 Tungsten carbide powder is widely used as a **raw material in the production of cemented tungsten carbides.**

+However, when we talk about "tungsten carbide" or "carbide", we're usually referring to the cemented tungsten carbide, a mixture of WC powder and a binder like cobalt, rather than pure WC powder.
+This is more of a commonly accepted convention than a strict definition.

 ## How Is Tungsten Carbide (WC) Powder Made?